hsib19/tiktok-shop-sdk/README.md

 ## Contributing

 Contributions are welcome!
-Please open a pull request and follow the contribution guidelines.
+Please open a pull request and follow the [contribution guidelines](./CONTRIBUTING.md).

+You can also see all contributors to this project [here](https://github.com/hsib19/tiktok-shop-sdk/graphs/contributors).

 ---